 Put an autumnal spin on any bouquet by including a few well-placed branches of fall foliage.

 A cascading wedding bouquet is traditional with a twist.
-For fall brides, we love the lush look of this peony and rose arrangement accented with thistle, amaranthus, and seeded eucalyptus.
+For fall brides, we love the lush look of this red peony and rose arrangement accented with blue thistle, amaranthus, and seeded eucalyptus.

 A pint-sized posy of lilac and ivory blooms is a great choice for your bridesmaid or flower girl bouquets.
 Succulents and dried wheat stalks are spot-on for fall!